Check out this article where we help you discover who are good references for a job application and give you information on how to reach out them.

-Once you have determined who you want to ask, you need to let them know before you put their information down.
-It is important to reach out to them before you put them as a reference because you want to make sure that they feel comfortable with the task and, of course, that they are aware that someone will reach out to them on your behalf.
+Once you have determined who are good references for a job application, you need to let them know before you use their information.
+It is important to reach out to the potential references in your network before you list them as a reference because you want to make sure that they feel comfortable with the task and, of course, that they are aware that someone will reach out to them on your behalf.

 Here is an email template you can use to reach out to your references:

 Hope you are doing well!
 It’s been a while since we last spoke, [add personal note here].

 I am reaching out to see if you would be willing to be a reference for me in my job applications.
 There are a few companies that I am reaching final stages with, which is really exciting!
 I would love to put you down to be contacted for a few questions about the time we worked together.
 Would that be ok for you?

 If so, please let me know the best email and number I can use for these references.
 I know you are busy so I really appreciate you taking the time out of your schedule to help me out!

 References are a critical part of the hiring process–knowing how to leverage your network to politely ask for a job reference can help set you apart from other candidates.
 Companies want to know how others perceive you, so a reference who gives them the best possible 360 view of you helps you stand out and land the job.

 Pathrise is a career accelerator that works with students and young professionals 1-on-1 so they can land their dream job in tech.
 With these tips and guidance, we’ve seen interview performance scores double for fellows in the program.